What is FU Money and How Do I Get Some?

 Generally, people who are pursuing FU money want to work.
 They are that rare breed of financial independence seekers who like their jobs, find meaning in their work, and want to continue doing it.

 You can check out my quiz on what type of financial independence is right for you to see if that’s your type of fire.
-Most likely, you’ll end up with Coast Fire or Passion Fire if you want to keep working.
+You’ll likely end up with Coast Fire or Passion Fire if you want to keep working.

 Ideally, you should save for retirement and reach your Coast Fire number first.
 This way, you will have enough money in retirement savings to maintain your standard of living when you reach full retirement age.
-It’s always a weight off to know that you won’t be destitute when you can no longer work.
+Knowing you won’t be destitute when you can no longer work is a massive stress reducer.

 Think realistically about what you would need if you quit your job.
 Here are some questions to ask yourself: